loginom/loginom-help-en-omegat/data/scenario/access-modifier.md

 | Public | ![](../images/icons/controls/visibility_public.svg) | It is available in all Packages (to use the object from another Package, it is required to create a Reference to this Package) |
 | Published | ![](../images/icons/controls/visibility_published.svg) | It is available in all Packages and in the Web Service form (this access modifier is set when publishing the node in the Web Service form) |

 The *name is set* for the node designated for publication.
-It will be access modifier of the Web Service method.
+It will be the  Web Service method access modifier.
 The node name can be also used as a parameter while [Workflow batch processing](./batchlauncher.md)
 (refer to */Node* parameter).

 It should be noted that if the node that must be made available is located inside the Supernodes hierarchy, all these Supernodes must also be available (namely, they must have their own access modifier).